pomerium/documentation/content/docs/guides/cockpit.md

 ---
-title: Cockpit
+title: Secure Cockpit
+sidebar_label: Cockpit
 lang: en-US
 keywords: [pomerium, identity access proxy, cockpit, authentication, remote, management, gui, linux]
 description: Learn how to secure Cockpit, a web GUI for Linux servers, behind Pomerium
 ---

-# Secure Cockpit

 [Cockpit](https://cockpit-project.org/) is "a web-based graphical interface for servers, intended for everyone".
 It provides a method of managing many administrative server tasks that would normally require command line access.